New Jersey Couple's GoFundMe Campaign To Help Homeless Man 'Was Predicated On a Lie'

 "The entire campaign was predicated on a lie," Burlington County Prosecutor Scott Coffina said at a news conference on Thursday.

-The couple, Katelyn McClure and Mark D'Amico, and Johnny Bobbitt Jr., have been charged with second degree theft by deception and conspiracy to commit theft by deception, Coffina said.
+The couple, Katelyn McClure and Mark D'Amico, and Johnny Bobbitt Jr. have been charged with second degree theft by deception and conspiracy to commit theft by deception, Coffina said.

 The story of the trio's chance meeting — the selflessness of a destitute man and the altruism of the couple hoping to get him back on his feet — was "irresistibly heartwarming," Coffina observed, adding that it successfully "hoodwinked a lot of people" and bilked them out of generous donations made in good faith.